 "It's close," I said.
 "Shall we order or hold off a bit?"

 "Let's wait," she said, so we waited.
 That seemed to be her style now.

-"Finally," I could wait no longer, "Fifty years is a long time."
-"Yes, but when you walked to meet me, I saw that tall kid who had stood by the fence with me all those fifty years ago."
-Taken aback, I didn't...
-I couldn't... respond.
+Finally I could wait no longer, "Fifty years is a long time."

+"Yes, but when you stood to meet me, I saw that tall kid who had stood by the fence with me all those fifty years ago."

+Taken aback, 'mummified' is the word, I think.
+I didn't immediately respond.

 "That was the key moment of my life I think," she continued thoughtfully.
 "You changed my entire life."

 "Changing lives is not what I do," I responded, recovering my identity.

 She just looked at me - stared, I guess one would say.
 "You did," she said.
+"You still are."

-"You are."
-Again without the tools of my trade readily available I fumbled with my menu.
+Again without the tools of my trade readily available I fumbled with my menu instead.

-"Have you figured out why I was next to you up at the fence that day?"
-I thought deeply about the question and realized that no, I had no idea.
+"Have you ever figured out why I was next to you up at the fence day?"

+I thought deeply about the question - probably for too long - and realized that no, I never had.

 "I knew that you were the only one who might understand."
 She hesitated as I squinted and squirmed.
-"I watched you walk back through your shed row afterward and on out the gate, so I knew that you knew."
-"No, I didn't know" came to my mind but I didn't say it... because I did finally realize that I had known, must have known, hadn't I?
+"I watched you walk back through your shed row afterward and on out the gate to never return, so I knew that you knew."

+"No, I didn't know" came to my mind but I didn't say it... because I did finally realize that I had known, must have known?
 How could I not have known?
 How stupid was that six-foot-four-inch teenager?

 "Did you follow the races after you left?"

+"No."

-"No." "Good."
+"Good."

 "Good?"

 "Yes.
 It got worse."

 "Worse?"
 It was a good thing it was she who needed to talk because I seemed incapable of adding anything meaningful to this conversation.

-"The next week I watched Goldie run from the same spot - I was alone and missing you more than I've missed anyone in my entire life."
+"The next week I watched Goldie run from the same spot-I was alone and missing you more than I've ever missed anyone in my entire life."
 Tears were welling up in her eyes.
 There was a matching ache in my throat.

 "Did she break down," I asked cautiously and only because it had to be asked.
 It's what I do.

 "She did."
 Her voice was very soft and low.
 I reached across the table for her hand, but she pulled it back and down into her lap.
 "Both her knees."
 She looked down at the table.
 "On the turn."

 "Jody?"
 I asked.